Tywrld/Portfolio/README.md

 TableC = 20

 Using LP we can see that to maximize our profits we need to produce 44 Chairs and 6 Tables per day

+# SR Latches

+To read more about my understanding of SR latches please click the SR latches file.